TexasInstruments/edgeai-tidl-tools/docs/tidl_osr_debug.md

 # OSRT Troubleshooting Guide

 Below are some of the troubleshooting guidelines for OSRT model compilation and inference.
-This section is common across the all the OSRT (TFlite / ONNX runtime /TVM-DRL )
+This section is common across the all the OSRT (TFlite / ONNX runtime /TVM-DLR )

 * Set debug_level > 0 to enable verbose debug log during import and inference
 * The import process generates visualization of the model in artifacts folder.
 This can be used to understand the number sub graphs offloaded to C7x-MMA, layers in each subgraph and layers processed on ARM processor
-* If there is any issues observed during model compilation process, enable ARM only mode by passing “-d” as argument to default model compilation script provided
+* If there are any issues observed during model compilation process, then enable ARM only mode by passing “-d” as an argument to the default model compilation script
-Example
+As an example
     ```
     python3 onnxrt_ep.py -d
     ```